 Remember, for about half way through this sermon up to here, what I am showing you is that we are obligated to Christ because He paid the penalty to love—to love Him and to love each other.
 Are we like the Ephesians who left their first love?
 Is that why we have relationship problems within the church?
 Is this why some are so touchy, and others do not care what they say or how they say it, or what they do, or whatever?
 How do we accept offense against us?
 How often are we the contributor of offense?

-In verse 9 he starts going through some of the commandments, showing that these things are not expressions of love.
+In verse 9 he starts going through some of the commandments, the breakings of which are not expressions of love.

 Romans 13:9-10 For this, You shall not commit adultery.
 [That is good if you do not.]
 You shall not kill.
 [That is good if you do not.]
 You shall not steal.
 [That is good if you do not.]
 You shall not bear false witness.
 [That is good if you do not.]
 You shall not covet, and if there be any other commandment, it is briefly comprehended in this saying, namely, You shall love your neighbor as yourself.
 Love works no ill to his neighbor: therefore love is the fulfilling of the law.